 A Local Historic District (LHD) is a district designated as such for its historical nature and is characterized by its streets, architecture, planning design, and landscape features; the District can include residential or commercial or a combination of both.
 Local Historic districts may consist of contiguous areas of homes, institutions, and businesses, or it may be a district consisting of a singular designation of a home, institution, or business.
-Local historic guidelines have been established to ensure that the unique characteristics of local historic districts retain their history, value, and importance to the community as a whole and to the neighborhoods, in particular.
+Local Historic Preservation Guidelines have been established to ensure that the unique characteristics of local historic districts retain their history, value, and importance to the community as a whole and to the neighborhoods, in particular.

-National Historic Register
+National Register of Historic Places

-The National Historic Register is “America’s Official List of the Nation’s Places Worthy of Preservation.”
-The green outlined area of West Central was added to the National Historic Register in 1984.
-Designation on the National Historic Register is considered an honor and carries with it certain federal protections for the structures and areas located within the boundaries.
+The National Register of Historic Places is “America’s Official List of the Nation’s Places Worthy of Preservation.”
+The green outlined area of West Central was added to the National Register of Historic Places in 1984.
+It was designated for listing purposes as the West End Historic District nomination and is the oldest historic district to be listed in Fort Wayne.

 Designation on the National Register of Historic Places is considered an honor and carries with it certain federal protections for the structures and areas located within the boundaries.
 Photos submitted are at NRHP – Photo Submission.